Estimating Deep Learning energy consumption based on model architecture and training environment: Conclusion and Future Work

 \section{Conclusion and Future Work}

-During the last decade, we have seen an explosion in the use of Deep Learning (DL)in the computer vision field.
-This has led to some raising concerns such as the ecological impact of these models.
-In this study, we investigate how modifying the model architecture and training environment can improve the training energy efficiency of image classification models.
-To this aim, we conduct an experiment by considering five DL architectures and three training environments.
+Over the past decade, the rapid adoption of Deep Learning (\gls{dl}) in computer vision has raised growing concerns about its environmental impact.
+In this study, we explored how two major design factors~\cite{delreySoftwareDesignDecisions2024}---model architecture and training environment---affect the energy consumption of image classification models during training.
+We further analyzed the energetic behavior of \gls{dl} training processes and introduced four new data-driven energy estimation methods.
+Our experimental design encompassed six widely used \gls{dl} architectures, three training environments, and three benchmark datasets.

-Our results showcase that selecting energy-efficient architectures can significantly reduce the energy consumption of DL training with a negligible decrease in correctness.
-More importantly, we show empirical evidence that training environments have a key role in the overall training energy consumption of DL.
-Furthermore, our results suggest that the training environment should factor in the selection of the models to be trained.
+Our findings show that selecting energy-efficient architectures can reduce training energy consumption by up to 80\%, with negligible losses in accuracy.
+Crucially, we also demonstrate that the training environment plays a non-trivial role in determining energy efficiency.
+Our results highlight a significant interaction effect between model computational complexity and hardware capability, suggesting that mismatches in this pairing can lead to substantial energy waste.
+Therefore, we recommend that training environment constraints be considered alongside model selection.

-Practitioners can benefit from our research by better understanding the energetic requirements of their models.
-Furthermore, Cloud service providers can benefit from knowing the relationship between GPU power and model complexity, and act accordingly to reduce their carbon footprint.

-From the researchers' perspective, our results open new research directions to improve the energy efficiency of DL training using GPUs.
-Considering the results obtained, gaining better knowledge about the interaction of DL models and GPU requirements can have a huge positive impact on the sustainability of AI systems.
+We also critically examined the reliability of existing energy estimation practices and found them to be biased and often misleading.
+In response, we proposed the STEP and PRE methods, which achieved substantially lower error rates.
+These methods provide practitioners with practical tools to assess energy consumption either during or before training.
+We also discussed their potential use in energy reporting initiatives, such as Hugging Face's AI Energy Score.

+From a practitioner's perspective, our work offers actionable insights into designing energy-aware training pipelines, selecting efficient model--hardware pairs, and evaluating the energy impact of training.
+Similarly, cloud service providers can use our findings to better allocate \gls{gpu} resources and reduce operational carbon footprints by aligning model types with the most suitable hardware.

+From a research perspective, our contributions open several avenues for future work.
+Our results underscore the importance of understanding the interplay between model architecture and \gls{gpu} resource provisioning for improving the sustainability of \gls{ai} systems.
+Moreover, our findings highlight the pressing need for more accurate, generalizable energy estimation techniques, especially those grounded in runtime profiling rather than static assumptions like \gls{flops} or \gls{tdp}.